brianreumere/gandi-automatic-dns/README.md

 -t: If a new version of the zonefile is created, do not activate it
 -e: Print debugging information
 -v: Print information to stdout even if a new zonefile isn't needed
--s: Use standard input instead of OpenDNS to determine external IP address
+-s: Use stdin instead of OpenDNS to determine external IP address
 -i: Use ifconfig instead of OpenDNS to determine external IP address

 EXT_IF: The name of your external network interface